apache/trafficserver/doc/reference/configuration/records.config.en.rst

    The script executed before the :program:`traffic_manager` process spawns the :program:`traffic_server` process.

-.. ts:cv:: CONFIG proxy.config.config_dir STRING config
+.. ts:cv:: CONFIG proxy.config.config_dir STRING etc/trafficserver

    The directory that contains Traffic Server configuration files.
+   This is a read-only configuration option that contains the ``SYSCONFDIR`` value specified at build time relative to the installation prefic.
+THe ``$TS_ROOT`` environment variable can be used alter the installation prefix at run time.

 .. ts:cv:: CONFIG proxy.config.alarm_email STRING
    :reloadable: